Final push to Ban Consumer use of Bee-killing neonics in Mass!

 The Dept. of Transportation will be directed to identify opportunities for the introduction of pollinator habitats on department property (ie., along highways).

-Take action within secondsUse this form to send a quick email to your state legislators asking them to support Rep. Dykema's Pollinator Protection Act and Rep. Fernandes' Local Option Act.
-The more people they hear from, the more likely they are to support the bill!
+Take action within secondsUse this form to send a quick email to your state legislators asking them to support Rep. Dykema's Pollinator Protection Act.
+The more people they hear from, the more likely they are to prioritize passing this bill before the session ends!

 Please use this form to take action, now!

-Talking points are provided to help get you start
+Talking points are provided to help get you started (please change it up)!